Allusions in Gary Snyder's "The Canyon Wren"

 Furthermore, the main human activity described in "The Canyon Wren" is a boat ride which echoes the opening imagery of the book.
 The boat is an important vessel in the grand scheme.
 A boat ride is also a frequently used metaphor for being delivered to an enlightened stage in Mahayana Buddhism.
 "Endless Streams and Mountains: Ch'i Shan Wu Chin," the first poem of the book, starts with a scene of a river, a lake and hills in an ancient Chinese paint-ing, and the mind of the persona participates in the boat ride among the mountains and waters painted on the scroll:

-Clearing the mind and sliding in
+Clearing the mind and sliding into that created space,

-a web of waters streaming over rocks, air misty but not raining,
+a web of waters streaming over rocks, air misty but not raining,seeing this land from a boat on a lake

 or a broad slow river,